 Many people live in a HOA, densely populated area, or just don’t have any room for guying.
 This will definitely limit how high you can reach and what (antenna, flag, etc.) you can elevate.
 This post will go into detail on how I was able to erect a 7-8 foot vertical antenna (with LMR-400 coax as the feed line) on the chimney of my house.
-After enduring more than a year, making it through our brush, and surviving the remnants of a hurricane with 70-80 mph winds; I am ready to show you how I did it.
+After enduring more than a year and surviving the remnants of a hurricane with 70-80 mph winds; I am ready to show you how I did it.
 Let’s dive in.

 What can I put on top of it?